ariefsulaiman/sd-training/Readme.md

 ### Lab using Iverilog and Gtkwave
+**Lab 1: Introduction to lab**

-  1. Cloning the directory from Github into machine
+Cloning the directory from Github into machine
 ![image](https://user-images.githubusercontent.com/118953928/205473699-d51db95c-31fe-4583-b6fd-bfe48b1a1c62.png)

+**Lab 2: Introduction iverilog gtkwave part 1**

-  2. Setting up and opening the GTKwave\
+Setting up and opening the GTKwave.
-The verilog file and testbench need to be compile by iverilog to create a a.out that contains a vcd file for the GTKwave to read the file.
+The verilog file and testbench need to be compile by iverilog to create a a.out.
+Executing a.out to create vcd file for the GTKwave to read the file.
 ![image](https://user-images.githubusercontent.com/118953928/205474522-5ff4bd08-2950-4745-ab93-f5dc98cf919b.png)
 ![image](https://user-images.githubusercontent.com/118953928/205474452-7bdd8af4-8a20-4549-a897-1267c5663269.png)

+**Lab 2: Introduction iverilog gtkwave part 2**

-3. Open the design file and the testbench file\
+Open the design file and the testbench file\
 ![image](https://user-images.githubusercontent.com/118953928/205474955-6169a528-89d9-4842-bb40-f536162e729d.png)
 ![image](https://user-images.githubusercontent.com/118953928/205474904-bd3460b3-f911-42e9-92f5-3492da540a15.png)

-Summary command
+**Summary of command used**
 | Command  | Detail |
 | ------------- | ------------- |
 | git clone \<linkfromgithub> | Copying the directory from Github into the machine  |